kelseyhightower/nomad-on-kubernetes/docs/01-prerequisites.md

 ## Google Cloud Platform

 This tutorial leverages the [Google Cloud Platform](https://cloud.google.com/) to streamline the provisioning of a Kubernetes cluster and the necessary compute infrastructure required to run a Nomad cluster.
-[Sing up](https://cloud.google.com/free/) for $300 in free credits.
+[Sign up](https://cloud.google.com/free/) for $300 in free credits.

 [Estimated cost](https://cloud.google.com/products/calculator/#id=1dc8801f-7903-432c-8eb3-f3b73b10be4d) to run this tutorial: $0.43 per hour ($10.31 per day).